ElektorLabs/180468-ESP32-Weatherstation/README.md

 ##### From Library Manager
  * Adafruit BME280 Library 1.0.7 by Adafruit
  * Adafruit Unified Sensor 1.0.2 by Adafruit
- * ArduinoJson 5.x.x by Benoit Blanchon
+ * ArduinoJson 6.x.x by Benoit Blanchon
  * PubSubClient by Nick O'Leary
+ * CRC32 by Christopher Baker

 ##### Install manual: